-Chocolate covered figs are extremely versatile.
+Chocolate covered figs are extremely versatile and the perfect way to take advantage of fig season.
 Use whatever chocolate your love or have on hand.
-You can also get creative with the toppings.
+You can also get creative with the toppings to make your ideal sweet treat.
 Everything from crushed nuts to sea salt to coconut flakes fits the bill.
 Our personal favorite is a sprinkling of chia seeds!

-- Slice your figs into halves or fourths
+- Slice the Figs: Next, slice the figs into halves or fourths.

-- Dip your figs into the melted chocolate mixture.
-Place them on a baking sheet lined with parchment paper and sprinkle with your topping of choice
+- Dip & Decorate the Figs: Dip the figs into the melted chocolate and place them on a baking sheet lined with parchment paper or wax paper.
+Sprinkle with your topping of choice.

-- Allow dipped and decorated figs to chill in the fridge for a couple of hours until the chocolate hardens.
+- Chill the Dipped Figs: Lastly, chill the figs in the fridge for a couple of hours until the chocolate hardens.
 Enjoy!

 - Sea Salt – Coarse sea salt works the best.